 - Our Work

-Our goal by June 2017 is to have constructed 32 new toilets and 5 water catchment systems in 10 of our schools in Kenya, Tanzania, and Rwanda.
+By June 2017, we will have constructed 32 new toilets and 5 water catchment systems in 10 of our schools in Kenya, Tanzania, and Rwanda.

 Donations of any amount will go towards moving this project forward!